Subscribe to our newsletter - Tech support

 The intuition was validated by the data: we verified that the results of this shielding were comparable to copper shielding.
 Then the wrapped data logger is properly shielded also with a layer of aluminium foil.

-By repeating these tests with various sterilization data loggers from our catalogue, the best model for this application turned out to be the S-MicroW.
+By repeating these tests with various sterilization data loggers from our catalogue, the best model for this application turned out to be the MicroW L.

 Tecnosoft: from test to solution